Richard Bagnall-Oakeley

-Richard Henry Bagnall-Oakeley aka Oakeley (12 November 1865 – 5 July 1947) was a Welsh archer who competed at the 1908 Summer Olympics in London.
+Richard Henry Bagnall-Oakeley Oakeley (12 November 1865 – 5 July 1947) was a Welsh archer who competed at the 1908 Summer Olympics in London.
 He was born in Penallt, Monmouthshire, Wales.

 Life

 Bagnall-Oakeley was baptised on 23 November 1865 as the youngest child of the Reverend William and Mary Ellen Bagnall-Oakeley.

 Bagnall-Oakeley entered the double York round event in 1908, taking 21st place with 374 points.
 He also participated in the Continental style event, but his result is unknown.
 He was a member of the Royal Toxophilite Society.
 He died on 5 July 1947 at a nursing home in Gloucestershire.